16 digital tools for people who want to understand and shape customer experience

 With journey mapping software, you now have a tool that will allow them to develop an understanding of customers being on a "journey" with your organization, rather than just a series of isolated interactions.
 Through engaging with journey mapping tools and creating customer journey maps, you can quickly start to observe where you might have assumptions about customer experience, and what important gaps exist gaps in your understanding.

-Good service design tools help shape your attention, by doing so they assist how you understand our customers and as a consequence improve the foundations on which services are built and the ways in which you help others.
+Good CX tools help shape your attention, by doing so they assist how you understand our customers and as a consequence improve the foundations on which services are built and the ways in which you help others.
 By being given the space, time and encouragement to replace these assumptions with genuine understanding, organizations can be catalysed to research and get to know their customers better, and as a consequence can become more customer-centric in their work.

 Research and mobile ethnography